ERISA & Employee Benefits LAWYERS

 We also address mismanagement issues of other types of health and employee benefit plans.

-Our nationally recognized team has led some of the most significant ERISA-related litigation in recent U.S. history, including up to the U.S. Supreme Court.
+Our nationally recognized team of ERISA attorneys has led some of the most significant ERISA-related litigation in recent U.S. history, including cases that have been appealed up to the U.S. Supreme Court.
 Precedent-setting decisions include:

-- Defeating Motion to Compel Arbitration: Enforceability of arbitration clauses is a crucial issue for workers, which can entirely shift the dynamics of a case and their pursuit of economic justice.
+• Defeating Motion to Compel Arbitration: Enforceability of arbitration clauses is a crucial issue for workers, which can entirely shift the dynamics of a case and their pursuit of economic justice.
 We have achieved precedent-setting decisions before the Third, Seventh, and Tenth Circuits – all addressing lower court rulings denying Defendants’ motions to compel arbitration under ERISA.
 On October 10, 2023, the United States Supreme Court declined to review our 10th Circuit win in Harrison v.
 Envision Management Holding, Inc. Boards of Directors, et al. (D. Col.).
-To date, Cohen Milstein has won decisions striking down arbitration and class waivers in three appellate courts and five district courts.
+In addition to these three appellate victories, to date, Cohen Milstein has won decisions striking down arbitration and class waivers in five district courts.

 We also have the unique capability to represent employees who purchased overvalued employer stock through employer-sponsored 401(k) retirement plans, given our extensive experience with securities fraud and investor protection litigation.
 While employees may pursue claims under securities fraud laws, ERISA provides additional rights and remedies to recover losses in 401(k) retirement plans.

-Building on the experience of our colleagues in the Securities Litigation and Investor Protection practice area, we also represent employees who purchased overvalued employer stock through employer-sponsored 401(k) retirement plans.
+Leveraging the experience of our colleagues in the Securities Litigation and Investor Protection practice, we also represent employees who purchased overvalued employer stock through employer-sponsored 401(k) retirement plans.
 In these cases, we represent employees alleging breach of fiduciary duties to hold employers and plan fiduciaries accountable for misrepresentations which artificially inflated the value of the employer stock purchased through their 401(k) plans.
 While these employees may also have claims under the securities laws, ERISA provides employees with significant additional rights and remedies to recover losses in employer stock lost through a 401(k) retirement plan.

 Current Cases